Evenings with an Author, sponsored by GRoW @ Annenberg

 The Library’s Florence Gould Reading Room, where the programs take place, seats 90 people.
 Audience size ranges from 25 to 150, with an average attendance of 60.

-The Library publicizes events on this website, on its social media platforms, in its biweekly electronic newsletter reaching 6,000 subscribers, as well as on flyers and screens in the Library itself.
+The Library publicizes events on this website, on its social media platforms, in its biweekly electronic newsletter (7,000 subscribers+), as well as on flyers and screens in the Library itself.

 Please note that the Library very occasionally must reschedule appearances in order to take advantage of extraordinary opportunities.